appcelerator-archive/appc.mysql/README.md

 By default we use `localhost`, `root` and empty password.

-However, you must set a database.
+However, you must set a database in your configuration.

 Now reference the connector in your model.